This is the text only version of the Kids Site. For the normal site, please go here.

 “I get a lot done when I’m asleep.”

-One day, while napping out in the park, one of the ENERGY STARS stumbled over him.
-Seeing all the energy he was saving, they asked him to join!
-He’s been saving energy (napping) ever since.
+One day, while napping out in the park, one of the ENERGY STARs stumbled over him.
+Seeing all the energy he was saving, they asked him to join the team!

 All I ask is that you kids let me sleep!
 Get your parents or teachers to check to make sure your computer’s sleep functions are turned on—even your computer needs a break sometimes!

 “Entertaining takes lots of energy; you might as well save some.”

 When Teley was a kid, there were only a few channels and TVs weren’t used as much.
 He was able to save lots of energy in stand-by mode when nobody was watching.
 But today, TVs are used all the time!
 Teley’s smart, though, and has learned how to save energy in active mode while he’s turned on.
 Saving energy is very important to Teley and he wants to make it his goal to tell the rest of the world about the benefits of saving energy.
 One day, while flipping through channels, he came across an ad for the ENERGY STARs.
 “That’s it!” he exclaimed.
 The very next day, he joined the team and is now spreading the word of energy efficiency!